nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 Make sure to reload() (F2) if you change these while running

+## General

 EnableLogging: (Default) false
 true/false, Useful for debugging issues, disable if you don't need it

+NavigateTime: (Default) 101
+Delay between actions while trying to travel, if experiencing retry loops increasing this may help.
+In ms, default 101

+DisableZoneChecks: (Default) false
+Disables the background checking to ensure we traveled zone and goes back to using guesswork and timing.
+Use this if travel is failing a lot and NavigateTime isn't giving you stable enough travels to zones.
+Still uses NavigateTime for timing, blind travel adds 200ms so you may want to reduce NavigateTime to between 0-100 to avoid slow travel times.

+DisableSettingsChecks: (Default) false
+WARNING: This will stop the script checking for badly configured settings, if you want to accept the risk, change to true.
+Disables all handling of incorrect settings.
+So if things are not configured correctly they will break.

+## Borbventures

 HaveBorbDLC: (Default) false
 Set this true to fill the first two slots with full teams

+BVItemsArr: (Default) 0x01D814, 0xC9C9C9, 0xF91FF6
+This is the list of colours to check for in borbventures to farm those items.
+Add/Remove to this array of colours to include the items you want to farm.
+(Space character is required between each colour, no "" around text)
+0xF91FF6 Borb ascention juice (purple default)
+0x70F928 Borb juice (green)
+0x0F2A1D Nature time sphere
+0x55B409 Borb rune (green)
+0x018C9C Magic mulch
+0x01D814 Nature gem
+0xAB5A53 Random item box (all types)
+0x98125F Borb rune (purple)
+0xC1C1C1 Candy
+0x6CD820 Both clovers (uses same colours)
+0x6BEA15 Borb token
+0xCEF587 Free borb token
+0xC9C9C9 Dice Points (white)
+0x0E44BE Power Dice Points (blue)

+BVBlockMythLeg: (Default) true
+Prevents the borbventures farm from starting missions of Mythical or Legendary quality.

+## Cards

 CardsCommonAmount: (Default) 25000
 CardsRareAmount: (Default) 25000